-Carys' debut feature script 'Fly in the Ointment' just won the BAFTA Rocliffe New Writing Competition & is currently a Quarter-Finalist in 2019's PAGE International Screenwriting Awards.
+Carys' debut feature script 'Fly in the Ointment' just won the BAFTA Rocliffe New Writing Competition & was a Quarter-Finalist in 2019's PAGE International Screenwriting Awards.
 Her latest short 'Space Girls' won the Grand Prize Children's Live Action Short Film Award at the Oscar-qualifying Flickers' Rhode Island International Film Festival in the summer of 2018.

 '17 Things I Love About You' was made for the Reed Short Film Competition.
 It was selected as a Finalist in the Top 12 (from over 500 entries) and competed at a ceremony held at BAFTA Headquarters in the April of 2015.

 'Theatreland', was shot in a beautiful theatre in the heart of London's West End.
 It had its World Premiere at the Oscar-qualifying Cinequest Film & VR Festival in California, & went on to screen in competition at multiple festivals worldwide including the Oscar-qualifying Athens Int'l Film + Video Festival (Ohio) & the BAFTA-qualifying Underwire Film Festival.